robotology/gazebo-yarp-plugins/README.md

 ccmake ..
 ```

-Now enable the option "Shared library".
+Now enable the options CREATE_SHARED_LIBRARY and NEW_WRAPPERS_WIP .
 Press c to configure.
 Press g to confirm.

 ```
 make